Sustainscapes/BiodiversityCounsil/README.md

 ![Figure 3.1: Polygon of Denmark according to GADM 4.0](README_files/figure-gfm/PlotDenmark-1.png)

-The total area for Denmark according to that is 43,144,848,183 Square meters
+The total area for Denmark according to that is 43,145 Square kilometers

 ### 3.1.3 Paragraph 3 and dunes